Jaguarko/JFavicon/README.md

-## JFavicon - A small library for manipulating the Favicon
+# JFavicon - A small library for manipulating the Favicon
-*JFavicon* - free library to dynamically change Favicon

-## Documentation
-*JFavicon* adds a single object to the global namespace
+*JFavicon* - free library to dynamically change Favicon and adds a single object to the global namespace

-### Basic Usage
+## Basic Usage
 Before the tag `</body>` call the initialization JFavicon: `JFavicon.init()`

 To specify a particular value of the counter, use: